-Journals can avoid the hassle of manually tracking email communication by using a journal management system with built-in messaging functionality that can ideally be shared by peer review and production teams, so all communication can be centralized in one place.
-For example, editors using Scholastica can use our built-in email feature, Discussions, to send messages about specific manuscripts to editors, authors, and reviewers, right from their manuscript work areas.
-Recipients can view and respond to Discussions from Scholastica’s peer review system or their email, and all message threads are saved in Scholastica next to the manuscript they’re about.
+Journals can avoid the hassle of manually tracking email communication by using a journal management system with built-in messaging functionality that peer review and production teams can ideally share, so all communication is centralized in one place.
+For example, editors using Scholastica can use our built-in email feature, Discussions, to send messages about specific manuscripts to editors, authors, and reviewers right from their manuscript work areas.
+Recipients can view and respond to Discussions from Scholastica’s peer review system or their email and find all message threads saved in Scholastica next to the manuscript they’re about.
 Discussions carry over from Scholastica’s peer review system to our production service and OA publishing platform, so journals using a combination of products and services can retain consistent communication throughout their publishing lifecycle.

-In addition to eliminating gaps between communication tools, journals should also seek opportunities to communicate manuscript handoff steps to authors.
-So they know when their paper is about to move to the next publishing stage and what to expect.
-Having your editors send a quick overview of your journal’s production process following acceptance decisions, including proofing steps for authors, can help keep things flowing smoothly and get ahead of frequently asked questions.
+In addition to eliminating gaps between communication tools, journals should also seek opportunities to communicate manuscript handoff steps to authors so they know when their paper is about to move to the next publishing stage and what to expect.
+Having your editors send a quick overview of your journal’s production process following acceptance decisions (especially proofing steps for authors) can help you keep things flowing smoothly and get ahead of frequently asked questions.

-Ultimately, gaps between peer review and publishing steps tend to result from disjointed tools and processes.
-So journals should aim to centralize and simplify their editorial systems as much as possible.
-As you work to eliminate gaps between peer review and publishing, you’ll be streamlining your journal’s workflows and saving time for everyone involved.
+Ultimately, gaps between peer review and publishing steps result from disjointed tools and/or processes.
+So journals should aim to centralize and simplify their editorial systems and workflows as much as possible.
+As you eliminate gaps between peer review and publishing, you’ll streamline your journal’s operations overall and save time for everyone involved.